 According to the U.S. Census Bureau, the 65-and-older population is growing faster than any other generation in the United States, and it is expected to continue growing in the coming decades.
 This means many more people will need the care of nursing homes.
 With healthcare staffing at crisis-level lows, the potential for negligence and abuse is likely to hit an all-time high.
 This is why it’s important to consult a nursing home abuse lawyer in West Virginia if you suspect your loved one or another resident is being abused.

-Nobody wants to think about their beloved senior relatives getting hurt by neglectful or abusive staff in a nursing facility.
-We place senior citizens in these facilities for their protection and care, not to be harmed.
-Explore your options if you suspect your elderly loved one is suffering from nursing home abuse, and the steps you should take to seek justice.
+Nobody wants to think about their beloved senior relatives being hurt by neglectful or abusive staff in a nursing facility.
+We place senior citizens in these facilities because we care about protecting them, and we expect them to be safe and respected.
+Learn how to determine whether your elderly loved one is suffering from nursing home abuse, and find out what steps you can take to seek justice.

 Understanding Nursing Home Abuse

-Nursing home abuse doesn’t just refer to your loved one getting beaten up by staff, though that certainly is one form.
-Besides physical abuse, however, there are multitudes of other ways in which residents in an elder care facility can be mistreated.
+Nursing home abuse doesn’t just refer to a nursing home resident being physically assaulted by staff, though that certainly is one form.
+There are, in fact, a variety of other ways residents in an elder care facility can be mistreated.
 These forms of abuse can include:

-If the staff at a nursing facility take advantage of your loved ones in any way, this can be a situation of abuse.
-According to an NCEA (National Center on Elder Abuse) study, 44% of residents in nursing homes report some level of mistreatment, and 95% claim to have witnessed or suffered neglect.
+If the staff at a nursing facility take advantage of your loved ones in any way, it is most likely an abusive situation.
+According to a study by the National Center on Elder Abuse (NCEA), 44% of residents in nursing homes report some level of mistreatment, and 95% claim to have witnessed or suffered neglect.